spcanelon/silvia/content/blog/2021-06-01-hello-hugo-apero/index.markdown

 <i class="fas fa-exclamation-triangle pr2"></i> Rebuilding your R Markdown pages may not be a good idea if they contain code that might break, so please proceed with caution!

 If you made it this far, **congratulations**!
-You have a brand new site! :partying-face:
+You have a brand new site! :partying_face:

 ## Final touches